-The aim of this section is establishing Theorem \ref{thm2} with the aid of our new large value estimate (Theorem \ref{thm1}).
-Since Theorem \ref{thm2} follows immediately from \eqref{Inghaqt} when $\sigma < 5/7$ and Huxley's result \eqref{zeeshmh} when $\sigma>7/9$, we may restrict our attention to the range $\sigma \in [5/7, 7/9]$.
-Furthermore, we can restrict our analysis to primitive characters modulo $q$ as those non-primitve characters can be included by applying our final estimate for all factors of $q$ and summing.
+The aim of this section is to establish Theorem \ref{zero density estimate} with the aid of our new large value estimate, Theorem \ref{Partial LVE}.
+Since Theorem \ref{zero density estimate} follows from Ingham's result \eqref{Inghaqt} when $\sigma \leq 0.7$ and Huxley's result \eqref{zeeshmh} when $\sigma \geq 0.8$, we may restrict our attention to the range $\sigma \in [0.7,0.8]$.
+Furthermore, we can restrict our analysis to primitive characters modulo $q$ as those non-primitive characters can be included by applying our final estimate for all factors of $q$ and summing.